H0RIZ0NS/ansible-ubuntu-server/roles/security/README.md

         iptables_additional_rules: ''
         admin_name: admin
         admin_password: ''
-        admin_ssh_pubkey: ~ # You should really override this one, otherwise you won’t be able to log in with the admin user
+        admin_ssh_pubkey: ~ # You should really override this one, otherwise you won’t be able to log in as the admin user
+        admin_uid: 1000
+        additional_users:
+          -
+            username: peter
+            uid: 1001
+          -
+            username: paul
+            uid: 1002
+          -
+            username: jack
+            uid: 1003
 ```